 The soil itself should drain well and be fluffy and aerated.
 Test the pH of your cucumber plant’s soil regularly.
 You want a reading of 6.0 to 7.0.
 Anything lower or higher than that should be amended so your cucumber yield is perfectly edible.

-How Many Cucumber Seeds Per Pot?
+How Many Cucumber Seeds Per Container?

 Each seed needs 2 inches of space from one another, but use your discretion, as some indoor gardeners go as much as 12 inches apart if they’re planting their cucumber seeds in rows.